Am I Eligible for Medicaid in 2026? Check Your State's Income Limits

 Frequently Asked Questions

-Do I qualify for Medicaid or SNAP in 2025 if I have a job?
+Do I qualify for Medicaid in 2026 if I have a job?

-What if my income changes after I am approved for Medicaid or SNAP?
+What happens if my income changes after I'm approved for Medicaid?

-You are required to report significant changes in your household income or size to the state agency managing your Medicaid or SNAP benefits.
-A change in income could affect your eligibility or your benefit amount.
-Reporting these changes promptly helps ensure you receive the correct benefits.
+You're required to report significant changes in household income or size to your state Medicaid agency.
+A change could affect your eligibility or benefit amount, and with reviews becoming more frequent in 2026, reporting changes as soon as they happen helps you avoid an unexpected loss of coverage later.

 Scroll to Top